dontlover2329r23/Pattern/README.md

-Simple examples of implementations of the "Strategy", "Observer", "Decorator" ,"Fabric " patterns
+Simple examples of implementations of the "Strategy", "Observer", "Decorator" ,"Fabric " ,"Adapter"patterns